 MUTUAL NON-DISCLOSURE AGREEMENT

-This MUTUAL NON-DISCLOSURE AGREEMENT is made and entered into as of date of the last signature below, between Karyopharm Therapeutics Inc., a Delaware corporation, with offices located at 85 Wells Avenue, Newton, MA 02459 (“Karyopharm”) and The Regents of the University of California on behalf of its San Diego Campus with an address of 9500 Gilman Drive, La Jolla, CA 92093 (“Company”).
+This MUTUAL NON-DISCLOSURE AGREEMENT is made and entered into as of date of the last signature below, between Karyopharm Therapeutics Inc., a Delaware corporation, with offices located at 85 Wells Avenue, Newton, MA 02459 (“Karyopharm”) and The Regents of the University of California on behalf of its San Diego Campus with an address of 9500 Gilman Drive MC 0934, La Jolla, CA 92093-0934 (“UCSD ”).
 (Karyopharm and Company may be referred to, collectively, in this Agreement as the “Parties”, and, individually, as a “Party”).

 Purpose.
-Karyopharm and Company wish to discuss a possible business, research, or other relationship pertaining to a specific project or other activities between the Parties related to sharing preclinical data and possible future collaboration (the “Stated Purpose”), and, in connection with such discussions or as part of the resulting research, business, or other relationship, if any, each Party may disclose or make available to the other Party certain information which the disclosing Party desires the other Party treat as confidential.
+Karyopharm and UCSD wish to discuss activities between the Parties related to sharing preclinical data in multiple myeloma and possible future research collaboration (the “Stated Purpose”), and, in connection with such discussions or as part of the resulting research, business, or other relationship, if any, each Party may disclose or make available to the other Party certain information which the disclosing Party desires the other Party treat as confidential.

 Definition.
-“Confidential Information” means all information and materials of a confidential, secret or proprietary nature disclosed by or on behalf of one Party (the “Disclosing Party”) to the other Party (the “Receiving Party”), either directly or indirectly, in writing, orally or by inspection of tangible objects, including, without limitation, information and materials regarding technology, products, product candidates, research and development activities, results, compound designs or structures, manufacturing or other processes or methods, know-how, Trade Secrets, inventions or other intellectual property, the existence or content of licenses, the existence, status or content of licensing or collaboration negotiations, other agreements with third parties, information regarding facilities and financial and other business information, in each case whether or not identified or marked as “confidential” and including all documents, presentations, information, reports, materials, evaluations and copies to the extent incorporating or generated from any of the foregoing.
-“Trade Secrets” means any Confidential Information that (1) derives value, actual or potential, from not being generally known to, and not being generally readily ascertainable by proper means by, third parties and (2) is the subject of reasonable efforts by Disclosing Party to maintain its secrecy.
+“Confidential Information” means all information of a confidential, secret or proprietary nature disclosed by or on behalf of one Party (the “Disclosing Party”) to the other Party (the “Receiving Party”), on or after the date of this Agreement regarding the Stated Purpose, either directly or, in writing, orallyincluding,information regarding technology, products, product candidates, research and development activities, results, compound designs or structures, manufacturing or other processes or methods, in each case (i) identified or marked in writing as “confidential” at the time of disclosure; or (ii) appropriately identified as confidential and proprietary at the time of disclosure but later reduced to writing and marked as “confidential” within thirty (30) days of disclosure; or (iii) to the extent marking is not practicable, of a nature that a reasonable person in a relevant field would deem the information to be Disclosing Party’s confidential or proprietary information, given its content and the circumstances of disclosure and including all documents, information, reports, evaluations and copies to the extent incorporating any of the foregoing.
+For the avoidance of doubt, documents created by UCSD in the course of a research, that contain UCSD work product, using Confidential Information shall not be consider confidential.
 Each Party shall reproduce the other Party’s proprietary rights notices on any such copies, in the same manner in which such notices were set forth in or on the original.
 Disclosing Party’s Confidential Information may also include information obtained by Disclosing Party from its collaborators, customers, suppliers, vendors and other third parties who have entrusted their confidential information to Disclosing Party.

-Confidential Information shall not, however, include any information which the Receiving Party can establish by written record: (i) was publicly known and generally available in the public domain prior to the time of disclosure by Disclosing Party to Receiving Party; (ii) becomes publicly known and generally available after disclosure by Disclosing Party to Receiving Party through no action or inaction of Receiving Party or any of Receiving Party’s agents or employees; (iii) was already in possession of Receiving Party, as evidenced by Receiving Party’s contemporaneous records, immediately prior to the time of disclosure to Receiving Party by Disclosing Party; (iv) is obtained by Receiving Party from a third party who has a right to disclose such information free of any obligation of confidentiality and who did not derive the information from Disclosing Party; and (v) is independently developed by Receiving Party without use of, or reference to, information provided by Disclosing Party.
+Confidential Information shall not, however, include any information which the Receiving Party can establish by written record: (i) was publicly known and generally available in the public domain prior to the time of disclosure by Disclosing Party to Receiving Party; (ii) becomes publicly known and generally available after disclosure by Disclosing Party to Receiving Party through no action or inaction of Receiving Party or any of Receiving Party’s Representatives; (iii) was already in possession of Receiving Party or its Representatives, as evidenced by Receiving Party’s or its Representatives contemporaneous records, immediately prior to the time of disclosure to Receiving Party by Disclosing Party; (iv) is obtained by Receiving Party or its Representatives from a third party who has a right to disclose such information free of any obligation of confidentiality owed to Disclosing Party; and (v) is independently developed by Receiving Party or its Representatives without use of, or reference to, information provided by Disclosing Party.